Kitematic user guide

 Navigate to the “Settings” tab of the container, and go to the “Volumes”.
 This screen allows you to set the mappings individually.

-Note: When you “Change Folders”, the Docker container will be stopped, removed and re-created with the new
+Note: When you “Change Folders”, the Docker container is stopped, removed and re-created with the new

 By default, Kitematic sets the container name to the same as the image name (or